Status

 Desired Outcome

-The NLRB was intended to serve as a neutral arbiter of federal labor law.
+The NLRB is intended to serve as a neutral arbiter of federal labor law.
 ABC supports balanced policies that reflect the NLRB’s original mission to fairly interpret and enforce the NLRA.
 Unfortunately, the NLRB under the Biden administration has decidedly abandoned its role and is now solely focused on expanding and reinterpreting the law to favor unions at the expense of workers and employers alike.